Indiana State Police trooper arrested for battery charges

-Michael Meiser, 43, was taken to the Miami County Jail Thursday around 1:15 p.m.
+Michael Meiser, 43, was taken to the Miami County Jail around 1:15 p.m.
+Thursday.
+He posted bond later Thursday afternoon.

 Investigators say they received information that Meiser committed battery against an Indiana State Police employee.